jackwadden/VASim/README.md

 ## Installation

-VASim is designed to run on Ubuntu Linux, but can be compiled on other platforms.
+VASim is designed to run on Ubuntu Linux with GCC 4.9+, but can be compiled on other platforms.
 Below are the commands used to install on all tested platforms.

-### Ubuntu Linux (14.04/16.04)
+### Ubuntu Linux (14.04/16.04 with g++ 4.9+)
 ```bash

 $ git clone https://github.com/jackwadden/VASim.git